wazo-platform/wazo-doc/source/administration/entities/entities.rst

 =======

-In some cases, as the telephony provider, you want different independent organisations to have their telephony served by your XiVO, e.g. different departments using the same telephony infrastructure, but you do not want each organisation to see or edit the configuration of other organisations.
+In some cases, as the telephony provider, you want different independent organisations to have their telephony served by your Wazo, e.g. different departments using the same telephony infrastructure, but you do not want each organisation to see or edit the configuration of other organisations.

 Configuration